gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-05-10-emoji-history-the-missing-years.md

 ## Terms of use

 > I painstakingly recreated the emoji sets on this page, pixel by pixel, over many days of hard work.
 I even went so far as [adding a new tool to the pixel art app I use](/2023/05/10/piskel-for-playdate/), so as to make the task of redrawing hundreds of emoji a little less daunting.
 Feel free to utilize the emoji images, just remember to credit @gingerbeardman and include a link to this page.
-I object to the use of these images for the purposes of creating NFTs.
+I object to the use of these images for the purpose of creating NFTs.
 Thanks for your understanding!

 ----